cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 ADK              -- freepdk-45nm
 ADK view         -- stdview
 ```

+This gives us a nice overview of what this build is configured for, which
+design it's building, at what clokc_period, and using which adk.

 Next, let's build the first real step in the flow, the ece5745-block-gather
 step, this time using the step number.
 You should see all of the pymtl tests